 In a typical Indian household cooking is more about sizzling and simmering than baking and grilling.
 Oil, ghee and smoke combination in the kitchen forms a stubborn grime layer.
 This means we have to clean the kitchen.
 The smart choice is going for cabinet shutter finishes that have ease in cleaning.
 Acrylic is the better finish when easy cleaning is the ultimate goal.
 Why acrylic is better than laminates, membrane and PVC should be explored all before coming to a decision.

 Fuss-free glossy finishes like acrylic are easy to maintain.
 High gloss laminate can be an affordable alternative for an Indian kitchen if acrylic stretches your budget.

 Modular Indian kitchen design ideas for Your home

-Whether it’s U-shaped, L-shaped, Parallel, or Straight, the modern Indian kitchen design should first and foremost provide enough storage and counter space.
+Whether it’s U-shaped, Parallel, Straight or L-shaped kitchen design the modern Indian kitchen design should first and foremost provide enough storage and counter space.
 Consider the range of spices used in each recipe, and you’ll immediately agree.
 As a result, don’t be afraid to experiment with drawers, kitchen cabinet designs, and shelves.
 Make sure that all of the drawers and kitchen cabinet designs are constructed to be conveniently accessible when planning your kitchen furniture design.

 The ideal Indian kitchen cabinet design is clean and uncomplicated.
 Pull-out drawers near a countertop are ideal for sorting kitchen components into separate drawers.
 Wall cabinets are also useful because they limit the amount of space required.
 An Indian cook also needs a lot of space to prepare the raw ingredients, such as space to store marinated food out of the way and to lay out tools, among other things.